Turkey Drumstick Recipe

 In my world, turkey isn’t just for holiday dinners.
 It’s one of my favorite proteins to enjoy for regular weeknight dinners with a vibrant salad and roasted vegetables on the side.
-Whether I transform the turkey into meatballs or burgers, it’s always a hit!

 Table of Contents

-Why this recipe works
+Why I love this recipe

 Ingredients needed

-How to make roasted turkey drumsticks
+How to make baked turkey drumsticks

 - For extra crispy turkey legs, heat them under the broiler for 2 to 3 minutes at the end.